royalt1234/Darey.io-PBL/project16.md

 > I wrote a blog post about this project.
 You can have a read [here](https://dev.to/moses_itoya/creating-a-company-infrastructure-in-aws-using-terraform-4d13) or [here](https://community.ops.io/royalt1234/creating-a-company-infrastructure-in-aws-using-terraform-5hd7).

+[This](https://github.com/royalt1234/terraform-aws-infra/tree/master/terraform) is the link to my repo containing my code.

 **PREREQUISITES**

 - Create an IAM user, name it **terraform** (ensure that the user has only programatic access to your AWS account) and **grant this user AdministratorAccess permissions**.